Skip to main content

 Instruction for Students with Dyslexia

-The ARD committee or Sectin 504 committee will make the decision whether the student has met the criteria for the disability of dyslexia.
-The appropriate committee will then need to determine if the student will need one or all of the following:
+An ARD committee will make the decision whether the student has met the criteria for the disability of dyslexia.
+The ARD committee will then need to determine if the student will need one or all of the following:

 · Interventions in reading based on the student’s individual needs for the disability of dyslexia.